Dymaxion car: Crashes

 A highly publicized crash in Prototype One on October 27, 1933, occurred "virtually at the entrance to the Chicago Century of Progress World's Fair."
-The Dymaxion rolled over during the crash, killing its driver, a Gulf employee named Francis T. Turner, and seriously injuring its passengers: aviation pioneer (and noted spy) William Sempill and Charles Dollfuss, curator of France's first air museum.
+The Dymaxion rolled over during the crash, killing its driver, Gulf employee Francis T. Turner, and seriously injuring its passengers: aviation pioneer (and noted spy) William Sempill and Charles Dollfuss, curator of France's first air museum.

 The cause of the crash is disputed.
 A coroner's inquest did not ascribe fault for the accident, stating that it involved a collision with a car driven by a shoe salesman named Meyer Roth (Fuller erroneously identified Roth as a highly placed Chicago Parks commissioner).
 When Fuller learned that another car was involved, he placed the blame for the incident entirely on Roth.
 Eyewitnesses, however, stated that Roth's vehicle struck the Dymaxion only after it had begun to roll over.

 Fuller, who was not present at the accident, provided his version of events in a book he wrote in collaboration with Robert Marks on the Dymaxion; this account was repeated in Lloyd Steven Sieden's book on Fuller.
 They stated that the two vehicles were traveling at 70 mph, with Turner trying to evade the politician's car.
 The inquest showed, they argued, that the design of the Dymaxion was not a factor in the crash.
 The politician's car, they further claimed, was quickly and illegally removed from the scene of the crash before reporters arrived.
 Turner was wearing a seatbelt but was killed when the canvas-covered roof framing collapsed.
 Dollfuss was not wearing a seatbelt, was ejected and landed nearby on his feet.
 Sempill was severely injured and took months to recover before he could testify at the subsequent inquest.
 The Dymaxion itself had rolled over and was badly damaged but was subsequently repaired by Fuller and Burgess.

 In the press, no mention was made that the Dymaxion had been involved in a two-car crash.
 Instead, the cause of the crash was attributed to the car's unconventional configuration: headlines in New York and Chicago read, "Freak car rolls over – killing famous driver – injuring international passengers".

-Fuller himself would later crash Prototype Two, with his only surviving daughter, Allegra (Allegra Fuller Snyder) aboard.
+Fuller himself would later crash Prototype Two, with his only surviving daughter, Allegra (Allegra Fuller Snyder), aboard.